 Email HR:HR is there to protect youand the company; don’t forget that.
 Speak with your HR manager or hire up about having a team meeting.
 Remember, you do not attack the other party; that weakens your complaint.
 Explain the facts contemporaneously so they can analyze.
-If you attack your manager, it will look like a personal vendetta, and that’s where HR may see this as an attack and could very well not want this to happen with other co-workers.
-Don’t do this.
-Show them clear examples of the issues that violate the company handbook, but do not, I repeat, do not attack.
+If you attack your manager, it will look like a personal vendetta, and HR may see it as such and very well not want this to happen again.
+Demonstrate clear examples of the issues that violate the company handbook, but do not, I repeat, do not attack.
 Simply point out the problems, and be willing to work with moving forward.
 Be sure to state in your inquiry that you want to make sure that you can both work professionally and kind with one another, and you are taking all necessary actions help assist with this.

 Earlier this week, I spoke with one of my girlfriends.
 She’s going through a painful realization that her partner is no longer the one and feels helpless, guilty even for feeling this way after everything they’ve been through.